 - If the position is not CLOSED, then the system waits for some time and verifies again.
 However if it sees that the square-off order was rejected by broker, then it will throw an error (Square-off order rejected by broker)

-- If the position is STILL OPEN after 10 retries, then the system considers it as FAILURE.
+- If the position is STILL OPEN after checking 10 times, then the system considers it as FAILURE.
 And you will get an error (Waited long enough, but the position is still open)

 - A position that has failed once will never be accepted for square-off again.
 This is done to safeguard our users, as it can result in multiple square-off orders being generated.